MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 # 7. Datasheet
 Datesheet is providing the main characteristics and technical specifications of the strain sensor.
 It is in the folder [Datasheet](https://github.com/MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/tree/main/Datasheet) of the repository.

+# 8. Limits
+   Is important to notice the limits of the sensor and the innacuracy of the test measures.
+Here are main points to be studied or solved:
+   * The digital potentiometer MCP41050 is perfectly adapted to the graphite sensor.
+It would be better to have a sensor with a resistance variation between 10 Ω to 15 Ω, as the MCP41010 from *Microchip* for example.
+   * The mapping from 8 bits to 10 bits in arduino code may lead to a resolution loss, so we lose in quality for the signal.
+   * We need a switch button to interrupt in case of problems
+   * Regarding test bed, we are never sure of the amount of deposited graphite and it is not uniform.
+Also, the graphite quantity variation is not linear with pencils changing.
+Finally, paper is damaged after several compression/tension, so the measures are never similar